dilshanhiruna/placecode/Readme.md

 - **placecode re**: Revert the changes made by placecode run and restore the original project state.
 - **placecode fmt**: Format comment markers in your placecode project for consistency.
 - **placecode validate**: Validate the placecode.json file.
-- **placecode addzpc**: Add empty zpc.txt files to every directory for specifying files and folders associated with specific features.
+- **placecode zpc**: Add empty zpc.txt files to every directory for specifying files and folders associated with specific features.
+- **placecode zpc -rm**: Remove all empty zpc.txt files from the project.
 - **placecode gen <template-code-from-placecode.io>**: Generate templates from existing dynamic templates from placecode.io.

 For more details on each command and their usage, refer to the [Command Reference Guide](https://www.placecode.io/docs/getting-started/installation).